harshalpatil7372/NGO-s-fundrasing-application/README.md

 - **Backend:** Utilizing blockchain technology for secure and transparent transactions.

-- **Smart Contracts:** Employing smart contracts for automated and trustless execution of fundraising processes.
+- **Smart Contracts:** Employing smart contracts for automated and trustfull execution of fundraising processes.

 ## How to Run the Application